Kirstin Valdez Quade

 “Remarkable… In almost every story, Quade goes for vivid spectacle and theatrical plot twists… But Quade focuses just as intensely on the subtler customs, cruelties, kindnesses, and skewed alliances of precarious family life… If Quade ever yearned to escape her archaic Catholic heritage and redefine herself, let’s be glad she didn’t.
 Her vision has thrived on its fierce, flesh-conscious desire for transcendence.”

-Quade earned her B.A. from Stanford University and her M.F.A. in Fiction from the University of Oregon in 2009.
-She was also a Wallace Stegner and Truman Capote Fellow and a Jones Lecturer in Creative Writing at Stanford University, where she taught fiction and creative non-fiction.
-In 2014-15, she was the Nicholas Delbanco Visiting Professor at the University of Michigan.
-Originally from New Mexico, she now lives in New Jersey and teaches at Princeton University.
+Kirstin earned her B.A. from Stanford University and her M.F.A. in Fiction from the University of Oregon.
+Originally from New Mexico, she now lives in New Jersey and is an associate professor at Princeton University.

 Open and right-click to download